Satellite Internet Data Caps: What You Should Know and Watch Out For

 Hughesnet 200 GB Up to 25 Mbps No

-Viasat 500 GB Up to 150 Mbps Yes
+Viasat 500 GB Up to 100 Mbps Yes

-Starlink None Up to 220 Mbps Yes
+Starlink 850 GB Up to 220 Mbps Yes

 What Options Do I Have Besides Satellite Internet?

 If you’re in a rural area with limited internet options and you want something other than satellite, then fixed wireless internet and 5G home internet are great alternatives.
 Fixed wireless is a method of delivering connectivity over the air.
 It’s a cost-effective option for customers who don’t want to invest heavily in new cable and infrastructure.
-5G home internet works in a similar way.
+5G home internet works similarly.
 Fixed wireless data caps typically range from 10 GB to 10 TB, while current 5G home internet plans have unlimited data.

 When choosing an internet provider, it’s a good idea to find out how much internet speed you need so your monthly billing plan aligns with your data usage.